certara/pyDarwin/docs/Overview.rst

 model stem is NM_FNDDownhillStep_ModelNum.
 This model stem is then used to name the .exe file, the .mod file, the .lst file etc. This results in unique names for all models in the search.
 Models are also frequently duplicated.
 Duplicated files are not rerun, and so those will not appear in the file structure.

 Run folders are similarly named for the generation/iteration and model number.
-Below is a folder tree for :ref:`Example 2<startpk2>`
+Below is a folder tree for :ref:`Example 2<startpk2>` with the "temp_dir" option set to c:\\example2\\rundir and
+"remove_temp_dir" set to false.

 .. figure:: FileStructure.png

 Saving models
 -------------

 Model results are by default saved in a JSON file so that searches can be restarted or rerun with different algorithms more efficients.
 The name of the saved JSON file can be set by the user.
-A .csv file describing the course of the search is also save to results.csv.
+A .csv file describing the course of the search is also saved to results.csv.
 This file can be used to monitor the progress of the search.